iani/SC/README.txt

-This is branch 'iani'
+This is branch 'Stasis'

-It contains the current working files of Iannis Zannos
+It contains the files for performance project "Stasis".

-Trying to remove Lilt here ...
+Scheduled for May 29 2010.

 IZ 100516